 Water retention is the most important aspect of the development of the land.
 Using swales, berms and cisterns to collect the rain water, we can feed the aquifer rather than allowing the water to escape into the lake.
 Over a period of time, the landscape will become more evergreen in the dry season, with moisture from the trees changing the microclimate ever so slightly.
-There is a spring on top of the hill that we will use to gravity feed, supplementing wells.
-The natural flow of the water downhill will not be disturbed.
 The development of the water system over such a large property is one of the largest and the most important infrastructure expense.
 Clean water is our birthright.
 Harmonia will utilize an assortment of filtration methods to ensure that water is drinkable from every tap on the property.
 Gray water will be recycled to feed the gardens.
 Only non-phosphate, natural soaps, shampoos, detergents and cleaners may be used within the property.

 We will have fire lines cut throughout the property to prevent a wildfire, usually caused by farmers eager to burn their fields before planting before the wind stops.

 No significant trees will be cut.
 Scrub trees will be replaced with hardwoods and fruit and nut trees.
 The lakeside portion will include more trees along the shoreline to protect the area from the winds, which can be heavy November through February.